alexnastas/resume/index.md

 _May 2016 – January 2020_

 Leading the Technology Partner Program at Nuage Networks.
 Responsible for technical integration projects with Nuage Networks partners that include writing and publishing technical content related to the solution features and integration into customer use-cases (white-papers, solution briefs, integration guides, etc.)(please refer to the **Publications** section at the end of this document) and various cloud and network automation projects.
 My specific duties included:
-- Building PoCs with a variety of cloud and networking solutions; collaborate with marketing team on external demonstrations
+- Building PoCs with a variety of cloud and networking solutions; Automating the deployment of virtual labs (Python, Ansible, Terraform).
+Collaborating with marketing team on external demonstrations
 - Deploying the Nuage Networks solution with partner products and major Operating Systems, hypervisors and cloud management systems.
 - Providing design recommendation to various sales groups
 - Performing live demonstrations to customers and tradeshow audiences